Constitution of the Kingdom of Burundi: Legislature

 Articles 23–50 established the Parliament of Burundi as a bicameral entity with a National Assembly and a Senate and laid out their powers.
 Article 24 stated that legislative authority was shared by the Mwami and Parliament, and article 5 assured that "authoritative interpretation of the laws" rested with them.
 Article 44 stipulated that the deputies of the National Assembly were to be directly elected by male and female citizens.
 Article 50 provided for the creation of the Senate but did not require its existence, reading, "the Senate may be created on the initiative of the legislative power [Mwami and National Assembly]".
+The Senate was empowered to review legislation but not propose bills on its own accord.
 Parliament was given responsibility for creating a national budget.
 Article 105 requested that the National Assembly appoint an Accounts Court to oversee national expenditures.
 Article 122 listed additional parliamentary powers and requested that the legislature create regulations concerning 11 subjects, including the press, finances, the organisation of the judiciary, administrative organisation of provinces and communes, organisation of the armed forces, and the responsibilities of ministers.
 Parliament was empowered to demand the presence of government ministers at its proceedings and could initiate public inquiries.
 Members of Parliament enjoyed parliamentary immunity and could only be prosecuted if stripped of immunity by the chamber of which they were a member or in instances where they had committed a conspicuous offense.